flipcoder/textbeat/README.md

 .
 1''
 ```

-Columns can be detected in some cases, but you'll probably want to
+Columns can be detected (in some cases), but you'll probably want to
 specify the column width manually at the top,
 which allows vim to mark the columns.